kyomu2010/ParallelSum/README.md

-"## A java program demonstrating parallel summation of numbers"
+## A java program demonstrating parallel summation of numbers